diffix/desktop/docs/tips.md

 ## Releasing Anonymization Summary statistics

 The values in the Anonymization Summary are not anonymized per se. `Suppressed Count`,	`Suppressed Bins`, and	`Median Distortion` have some built-in anonymity because they are values that are influenced by multiple protected entities.
 If you wish to release these values, we suggest you round them first (i.e. to be within a few percent of the true value).
 We recommend not releasing `Maximum Distortion`, as this is influenced by very few protected entities, and may reveal the presence or absence of outliers in the data.
+Note, however, that the `* Suppress bin` (the first row of the output) is an anonymized version of `Suppressed Count`, and is safe to release.

 ## Anonymized bucket counts

-Related to the [previous section](#releasing-anonymization-summary-statistics), an anonymized count of the number of bins (both suppressed and non-suppressed) would clearly be a nice feature.
+Related to the [previous section](#releasing-anonymization-summary-statistics), an anonymized count of the total number of bins (both suppressed and non-suppressed) would clearly be a nice feature.
 It would avoid both the effort and risk of manually rounding the `Suppressed Bins` value.

-## Automatic binning of suppressed rows

-Also related to the [this section](#releasing-anonymization-summary-statistics), a feature that anonymously and automatically assigned all suppressed data to some kind of "other" bin would be valuable.
-This would avoid both the effort and risk of manually rounding the `Suppressed Count` value and appending it as a bin in the output CSV file.

 ## Multiple protected entities per row